 - ½ teaspoon (2-3g) baking powder

 - 4 ½ tablespoons (67g) lemon juice

 Prep time: 35 minutes | Bake time: 40 minutes

 Bake the cakes ahead of time and wrap them in cling wrap once they’ve cooled completely.
 Chill in the fridge for up to 3 days or put the wrapped cakes into a freezer ziplock bag and freeze for up to 3 months.

-Cut two parchment paper circles and set them in the bottoms of each of the 8" round cake pans (or 9” pans).
+Cut two circles out of parchment paper and set them in the bottoms of each of the 8” or 9” round cake pans.
 I have a template made out of cardstock* that I use as my template whenever I have to cut out parchment paper circles for my cake pans.
 It saves time, and it’s a lot cheaper to cut your own than to buy the precut circles.

 * Okayyyyyy, it’s actually from an upcycled doughnut box—don’t act like you haven’t figured out by now that I have sweet tooth.

 Whisk ¼ cup (18g) cocoa powder (try to buy fair trade, if possible) with ¼ cup (60g) hot water or hot coffee.
 Set aside to cool.

 Mix the following wet ingredients in the mixing bowl of a stand mixer fitted with a paddle attachment: ⅔ cup (135g) safflower oil, 1 ¾ cup (415g) nondairy milk (if you use soymilk, make sure it’s organic or non-GMO), 1 ⅓ cup (300g) sugar, and 2 teaspoons (8g) vanilla extract (if your nondairy milk is vanilla flavored, use only one teaspoon of vanilla extract).
 You can use a handheld electric mixer if you don’t have a stand mixer (or even just mix by hand if you like a kitchen workout).